irods/irods_docs/docs/system_overview/troubleshooting.md

 If you're noticing several log files with a name starting with `psqlodbc_irodsServer_irods` in `/tmp` and the number of files continues to grow as you use iRODS, you need to check `/etc/odbcinst.ini`.

 To stop this behavior, set `CommLog` to `0` for each PostgreSQL driver entry.

+## Service account ran `iexit` or otherwise is not authenticated

+The environment of the service account is the means by which the server communicates with itself, authenticated as the `rodsadmin` iRODS user using the `.irodsA` file.
+If the iRODS service account does not have an authenticated iRODS client environment, the server will not be able to establish new connections with clients.
+This can happen if the service account runs `iexit`.
+Accidentally running `iexit` and breaking the server has been made more difficult in versions 4.2.12 and 4.3.1 of the iCommands because `iexit` now detects if it is being run by the service account.
+However, it is still possible for the service account to be unauthenticated, so this section should help with restoring servers in this situation.

+If the server *has not been* restarted after running `iexit`, `iinit` can be run with the service account `rodsadmin` password, and the service account's iRODS user can authenticate again and things return to normal.

+If the server *has been* restarted after running `iexit`, the server will stand up, but new connections cannot be established with it.
+Regardless, the service account can run `iinit` with the service account `rodsadmin` password.
+The `.irodsA` file will be generated file again after the connection to the server fails (may take a bit to timeout).
+The server can then be started again and things will return to normal.